marleriee/RHRV_SDU/README.md

 When analyzing HRV, different HRV outcomes are relevant for different lengths of recorded episodes.
 For our analysis, we focus on the main outcome RMSSD as well as several secondary HRV parameters.
-In the Ex_Eps data frame, all episodes in the positions standing, sitting, and lying were extracted for three individuals.
-Moreover, we even include a 24-h episode and total sleep.
+In the Ex_Eps data frame, all episodes in the accelerometry-defined position standing, sitting, and lying were extracted for three individuals.
+Moreover, we even include a 24-h episode and total sleep intervals.

-In the manuscript, we describe the pre-processing of the accelerometry-determined episodes: "*To qualify for time and frequency analysis, a minimum episode duration of 360 sec for each bout of physical behavior was required.
-The first and last 30 seconds of each episode were removed to adjust for immediate changes in HRV associated with hemodynamic changes rather than the behavior itself, and this ensures a minimum epoch duration of five minutes (300 sec).*" All episodes in the Ex_Eps dataset have been pre-processed.
+In the manuscript, we describe the pre-processing of the accelerometry-determined episodes: "*To qualify for time and frequency analysis, a minimum episode duration of 360 sec for each bout of physical behaviour was required.
+The first and last 30 seconds of each episode were removed to adjust for immediate changes in HRV associated with hemodynamic changes rather than the behaviour itself, and this ensures a minimum epoch duration of five minutes (300 sec).*" All episodes in the Ex_Eps dataset have been pre-processed.